NBA Playoff Picture: Ragtag Hawks, tough Raptors make the East a lot more interesting

 6. Memphis Grizzlies 101, New York Knicks 88

-I regret to inform you that I made a mistake in Wedneday’s playoff picture post when I said the Grizzlies had been locked into the No. 7 seed.
+I regret to inform you that I made a mistake in Wednesday’s playoff picture post when I said the Grizzlies had been locked into the No. 7 seed.
 They were still capable of being caught by the Blazers at the time, which means they did not solidify their first-round series against the San Antonio Spurs until they beat the Knicks on Friday.
 We regret the error.

 Otherwise, this game had two big stories.
 The first was clear enough — Mike Conley returned from a one-game absence with an eye injury and 31 points on 7-of-11 shooting from beyond the arc.
 He was the best player on the court and at least proved that he can dominate one of the league’s worst defenses.